Assassin's Creed Odyssey: Additional content

 In addition to the paid content, Ubisoft periodically released new story-focused missions known as the "Lost Tales of Greece" for free.
 A New Game Plus mode was released on February 29, 2019.
 Additional costumes and ship lieutenants, including some based on previous protagonists of the series like Ezio Auditore, Evie Frye, and Bayek, were also released for free.
 Quality-of-life changes, such as the option to adjust difficulty scaling and the introduction of mastery levels, were also introduced.
 A story creator mode allowing players to create and share custom-made quests was released in June 2019.
 Discovery Tour: Ancient Greece, an educational mode that lets the player choose between roaming the world of Ancient Greece to learn more about its history and daily life or embarking on guided tours curated by historians, was released in September 2019, serving as the second installment of the Discovery Tour sub-series.

+The game also includes support for UHD resolution on the PS4 Pro and Xbox One X.